 In Melbourne, choose Dr Benjamin Burt, an Oculoplastic Surgeon with extensive experience in fixing lower eye lid problems through Canthoplasty surgery procedures.
 In Sydney, visit Dr Lionel Chang, an expert in surgeries of the eyelids, brows and face.

-Dr. Benjamin Burt is one of Melbourne’s leading Blepharoplasty Eyelid Surgery Specialists; he operates at accredited major hospitals in Melbourne and uses a top team of Surgical Support staff.
+Dr. Benjamin Burt is one of Melbourne’s leading Blepharoplasty Eyelid Surgery Experts; he operates at accredited major hospitals in Melbourne and uses a top team of Surgical Support staff.

 Not all surgeon’s are equal in terms of experience and training.
 It’s best to choose a Surgeon who has made corrective eye surgery and plastic surgery for eyelid corrections their life’s work.

-For eye lids in Melbourne, you’ll be in great hands with Dr Burt, Oculoplastic Surgeon and Lower Eye Lid Surgery Specialists who has performed thousands of surgeries.
+For eye lids in Melbourne, you’ll be in great hands with Dr Burt, Oculoplastic Surgeon and Lower Eye Lid Surgery Experts who has performed thousands of surgeries.